PieterHeijman/hubot/README.md

 roll 2d8

-This will result in 2 eight-sided dice being rolled.
+*This will result in 2 eight-sided dice being rolled.*

 roll a d20

-This will result in 1 twenty-sided die being rolled
+*This will result in 1 twenty-sided die being rolled*

+## numbers.coffee
+Let's your bot generate random-ish numbers (using javascript, so not perfectly random).

+**example**

+give me a random number between 3 and 7

+*This will generate a number between 3 and 7, can also more briefly be called as:*

+number 3 7

+number under 10

+*This will generate a number between 0 and 10*